2009 Stanley Cup playoffs: Conference quarterfinals

-Eastern Conference Quarterfinals
+Eastern Conference quarterfinals

 (1) Boston Bruins vs. (8) Montreal Canadiens

 For an NHL-record 32nd time, the Bruins and Canadiens faced each other in the playoffs.
 The Boston Bruins entered the playoffs after finishing the regular season with the best record in the Eastern Conference with 116 points.
 The Montreal Canadiens qualified for the postseason as the eighth seed with 93 points, winning the tiebreaker over the Florida Panthers based on the season series (six points to three).

-Boston swept Montreal, four games to none, scoring at least four goals in each win.
-With the score tied 2–2 entering the third period of game one, Bruins captain Zdeno Chara scored a power play goal at 11:15 and Phil Kessel added an empty net score in the closing seconds to clinch the victory.
-Boston scored three power play goals, including two from Marc Savard, en route to a 5–1 victory in game two.
-Game three resembled game one in that both teams fought to a 2–2 tie midway through the game, but like the first contest the Bruins scored the go-ahead winning goal again.
+Boston swept Montreal, scoring at least four goals in each win.
+With the score tied 2–2 entering the third period of Game 1, Bruins captain Zdeno Chara scored a power play goal at 11:15 and Phil Kessel added an empty net score in the closing seconds to clinch the victory.
+Boston scored three power play goals, including two from Marc Savard, en route to a 5–1 victory in Game 2.
+Game 3 resembled the first game in that both teams fought to a 2–2 tie midway through the game, but like the first contest the Bruins scored the go-ahead winning goal again.
 This time it was Michael Ryder at 17:21 in the second period.
-Montreal scored in the first minute of game four off the stick of Andrei Kostitsyn, but Boston went on to dominate the rest of the game, grabbing two goals from Ryder in a 4–1 victory, to win the series.
+Montreal scored in the first minute of Game 4 off the stick of Andrei Kostitsyn, but Boston went on to dominate the rest of the game, grabbing two goals from Ryder in a 4–1 victory, to win the series.